Machu Picchu, Cusco, Sacred Valley, Lima, Chiclayo & Trujillo

 Av.
 La Paz 1079, Miraflores

 Amazonian cuisine is the focus of this popular restaurant.
-Specialties are a fusion of typical Peruvian food and jungle classics.
+Specialties are a mix of typical Peruvian food and Amazonian dishes.
 Open daily for lunch and dinner.
 Reservations recommended.

 Astrid & Gaston